Samantha Stosur: 2009: Singles breakthrough

 In her first tournament of the year, Stosur fell to Lucie Šafářová in the second round of the Brisbane International.
 At the Medibank International, she was defeated by top-seed Serena Williams in a close three-set match.
 Seeded fourth in doubles, the pair of Stosur and Rennae Stubbs lost to Peng Shuai and Hsieh Su-wei in the first round of the tournament.
 Stosur defeated Klára Zakopalová and Sabine Lisicki before losing in the third round to world No. 4, Elena Dementieva, at the Australian Open.
 She also won through to the third round in doubles, partnering Stubbs, defeating the Radwańska sisters.
 However, they then lost to eventual champions Venus and Serena Williams.
 In the Fed Cup Asia/Oceanic Zone competition, Stosur won four matches against various opponents from South Korea, Thailand, and Chinese Taipei.
 The Australian team, which also included Casey Dellacqua and Jelena Dokić, advanced to the World Group II play-offs, winning all of its twelve rubbers.

 At the Dubai Championships, Stosur defeated Magdaléna Rybáriková in straight sets before losing in the second round to Zheng Jie after winning the first set.
 Together with Stubbs, she was ousted in the semifinals of the doubles competition by the world-number-one team of Cara Black and Liezel Huber.
 In Indian Wells, Stosur defeated Francesca Schiavone in the first round before she was eliminated in the second round by seventh seed Agnieszka Radwańska in three sets.
 In doubles, Stosur and Stubbs lost to Vera Zvonareva and Victoria Azarenka in the second round.
 At the Miami Open, Stosur defeated Sofia Arvidsson and Sybille Bammer before having the biggest win of her career against world No. 2, Dinara Safina, in the third round.
 Safina would have reached the No. 1 ranking had she won the match.
 Stosur then defeated former world No. 1, Amélie Mauresmo, in the fourth round.
-She lost to Victoria Azarenka in the quarterfinals.
+She lost to Victoria Azarenka in the quarter-finals.
 She reached the same round in doubles, losing to Anna-Lena Grönefeld and Patty Schnyder.
 Due to her results, Stosur's singles ranking rose from No. 43 to No. 31.

 At the MPS Group Championships in Ponte Vedra Beach, Stosur was eliminated in the first round by second seed and eventual champion, Caroline Wozniacki.
 She then played for the Australian Fed Cup team in Mildura.
-Australia against Switzerland in their World Group II playoff.
+Australia played Switzerland in the World Group II playoff.
 Stosur won the opening rubber of the tie in straight sets, then sealed the victory for Australia in the third rubber with a tight three-set victory, improving her 2009 Fed Cup singles record to 6–0.
 With this result, the Australian team advanced to the World Group II in 2010.